HenryMaguire/dimer-code/README.md

 All the python files are written in Python 2.7.
 Requirements are:
 - qutip >=4.0

+Conda install is recommended.
 For information regarding qutip installation, please see qutip.org/docs/latest/installation.html

 # Getting started

+Open up the `intro.ipynb` notebook and follow along

 # Bugs